Slye3D/esy-language/docs/03-CLI/01-compile.md

 ## Usage
 `esy compile [files..]`

-This command gives name of some Esy files and convert them to JavaScript, by default it shows output in Terminal.
+This command takes the name of some Esy files and converts them to JavaScript, by default it shows output in Terminal.

 Example:
 ```